CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

      ```
     The output should be similar as shown below:

-    **"Successsfully enabled features: ['cluster-connect', 'custom-locations'] for the Connected Cluster Arc-Data-Demo-DirectMode"**
+    **"Successfully enabled features: ['cluster-connect', 'custom-locations'] for the Connected Cluster Arc-Data-Demo-DirectMode"**

       > **Note:** Custom Locations feature is dependent on the Cluster Connect feature.
 So both features have to be enabled for custom locations to work.
 Also, az connectedk8s enable-features needs to be run on a machine where the kubeconfig file is pointing to the cluster on which the features are to be enabled.